ryancramerdesign/regular/README.md

 3. Now install ProcessWire by accessing the URL it lives in from your web browser.
 When it asks you to choose a site profile, choose the "Uikit 3 site/blog profile".

-4. Optional: When the installer asks for database information, choose "utf8mb4" for charset, and "InnoDB" for database engine.
-If not supported by your MySQL version, it's also fine to use the "UTF-8" charset and/or "MyISAM" engine.